JiiahaoXU/LASA/readme.md

 ## Usage

+If you have any issues using this repo, feel free to contact Jiahao @ jiahaox@unr.edu.

 ### Dataset

 All tested datasets are available on `torchvision` except the Shakespeare dataset.
 We provide it for your convenience：https://drive.google.com/file/d/1_FkrOD6YWchxOBXL3mYV9Ila8R9RkCdZ/view?usp=sharing